frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 There are a total of 6 layers.
 The first is the main alpha layer.

 The other layers are activated with a thumb key.
 All are hold-to-activate &ndash; that is, no toggles or one-shots &ndash; and most are hold-taps.
-This is done with custom code, so that a. shifted and custom keys can be emitted on the tap and b. so that the layer activates immediately for faster use of layer keys.
+Layer switching is done with custom code, so that a. shifted and custom keys can be emitted on the tap and b. so that the layer activates immediately for faster use of layer keys.
 See `layer_tap_toggle.c/h`.

 The layers have OS-specific shortcuts in various places.
 The platform (macOS, Windows, Linux) can be selected at run-time.
 For more info, see `os_shortcuts.h/c` and `os_shortcut_defs.h`.